Frequently asked questions

 Can I put my subscription on hold when I go on holiday?

-You can temporarily suspend your newspaper delivery, for example if you are going on holiday or are on an extended business trip (minimum two consecutive weeks).
+We can suspend your deliveries if you are going on holiday or are on an extended business trip (minimum two consecutive weeks).

 You are required to provide at least 5 business days advance written notice for this to be implemented.

 Just to remind you as part of your subscription the JC App and digital edition is available on Wi-Fi anywhere.
-To suspend delivery simply contact our Customer Services team stating the dates of the suspension on customer services team or call +44 (0)20 7415 1570.
+To suspend delivery email our Customer Services team stating the dates of the suspension on customer services team or call 020 7415 1500.

 How do I renew my subscription?